tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 # Introduction

-My problem with popular tutorials on web scraping is that they teach you how to scrape for in a specific situation.
-While the tutorial does its job and might work for simple cases, these tutorials don't teach enough about the fundamentals of the web, or troubleshooting techniques to let beginners extend their crawlers.
-As a result, I wanted to take a "medium-level" approach in this tutorial.
+My critique of popular tutorials on web scraping is that they teach you how to scrape for a specific situation.
+While the tutorial does its job and work for simple cases, these tutorials don't teach enough about the fundamentals of the web, or troubleshooting techniques to let beginners extend their crawlers.
+I struggled to find solutions for my problems and had to stitch various resources from books, the internet, and my experiments.

+As a result, I wanted to take a "more complete" approach in this tutorial.
 This means this article won't be so "high-level" where every complication is abstracted (removing the learning process), but also not so "low-level" where the activity is excessively time-consuming and slow.
-Hopefully this explanation should let a beginner acquire topics related to scraping, and be able to research and learn for themselves.
+Hopefully, this explanation should let a beginner acquire topics related to scraping, and be able to research and learn for themselves.

 **NOTE**: You don't need to read the whole piece - this blog post was a lot longer than I intended it to be (in retrospect I should have just broken this up).
-Just read the parts that are applicable to you.
-In addition, I always recommend doing additional research!
+Just read the parts that apply to you.
+Also, I always recommend doing additional research!

 # Understanding Web Scraping
 Web scraping is the process of automatically extracting information from the web.
-Bots and crawlers leverage the structure of websites (html & js) and their addresses (url) to extract data automatically and consistently.
+Bots and crawlers leverage the structure of websites (HTML & JS) and their addresses (URL) to extract data automatically and consistently.

 ### Why should I scrape from the web?
-Situations where you would want to scrape from the web are rather niche; however, if you need:
+Situations that require scraping are niche; however, if you need data for:
-- Want to make a cool visualization
+- a novel/cool visualization
-- Data to explore a new idea involving predictions on user behavior
+- exploration of new ideas involving predictions on user behavior
-- Novel data for an original research project
+- an original research project
-- Something different from existing Kaggle datasets for your ***sick*** machine learning skills
+- a break from existing Kaggle datasets for your ***sick*** machine learning skills (although Kaggle has a lot of datasets)

 ### Use Cases of Web Scraping
-The data you want may exist - whether it's from tech companies (Google, Facebook, etc) or data vendors (Bloomberg, Equifax, etc).
+The data you want exists somewhere (how else would it exist?) - whether it's on a companies servers, massive tech aggregator, or data vendors.
 The problem is that the capital or security clearance needed isn't worth it for a hobby or small experiment.

 ![fig1](/figures/webscraping_fig1.png){: .center-image }
 <center> <font size="2"> <i>